Flash-X/Flash-X-docs/docs/source/Grid.rst

 :math:`x,y,z` cartesian basis.
 The resulting complications in calculating symmetry adapted moments outweighs the computational gain that can be obtained from it.
-Options for 3D symmetry are thus no longer available in the improved Flash-X multipole solver.
+Options for 3D symmetry are thus no longer available in the improved |flashx| multipole solver.
 The ’octant’ symmetry option from the old multipole solver, using only the monopole :math:`\ell=0` term, was too restrictive in its applicability (exact only for up to angular momenta :math:`\ell =3` due to cancellation of